Du4nG/SSG-2/content/posts/diaspora_2/index.md

 She told me about some of the gossip that she had happened to pick up recently, about how some crazy-ass guys with their drama-shit on the internet really got her giggling.
 In return, I told her about how autistic I gradually became since I and my team at work had now moved to a separate, isolated room, just because some bloody "technology privacy" hardwares were shipped in from overseas.
 If we were badmouthing someone in that room, he or she would know about it because that person is literally sitting just three steps away from you in a 50 square meters room.

 Here came the food.
 Uh...
 Are we eating with our hands ?
-She glanced at me then looked towards a box nearby where the chopsticks were hidden.
+Oh boy, I know that look.
+The look that said I was some country bumpkin who had just arrived in the city for the first time.
+Gave me a deadly glance then nodded toward a box nearby where the chopsticks were hidden.
 Forgive me for not having dined at such places since our last meet. *"Don't touch the cold food yet !"* – she glared at me as I picked up a piece of cold herring sushi right after taking a spoonful of hot beef rice.
 Okay... didn't know that people dine in such a scientific way, even in some specific order.
 Call me vanilla, but for my daily habits, I tend to stick with whatever feels most comfortable.
 I mean, like you can think better with one leg up on the desk while working, I suppose.
 \
 \
 \